-Unisystem has been offering e-paper products for several years.
-Thanks to the technological partnership with E Ink – the originator, pioneer and a global leader of this technology, the company’s offer is constantly developing.
-After the launching of open-frame modules (which significantly simplify the implementation of delicate EPD displays in end devices), it is the time to present a solution related to controlling the displayed information.
+Unisystem has been offering e-paper products for several years now.
+Thanks to its technology partnership with E Ink – the originator, pioneer and world leader of this technology – the company’s offerings continue to grow.
+Following the launch of open-frame modules that significantly simplify the implementation of sensitive EPD displays in end devices, it’s time to present a solution related to display control.

-The RnD team from Unisystem developed three controllers that support the most popular sizes of e-paper displays used in industrial applications.
-The first one supports displays from 7.8’’ up to 11.3’’, and including the medium sized 9.7’’ displays.
-The second controller is dedicated to e-papers with diagonal of 13.3’’ – both BW (black & white version) and BWR (black, white & red) .
-The last handles one of the largest e-paper – 31.2’’ display.
+Unisystem’s RnD division has prepared three controllers that support the most popular sizes of e-paper displays that appear in industrial applications.
+The first one supports displays from 7.8” via 9.7” all the way up to 11.3” .
+The second controller is dedicated to 13.3” displays – both in the version BW (black and white) , as well as BWR (black-white-red) .
+The latest supports one of the largest e-paper displays, the 31.2” .

-One of the most important issues during the design work was the ease of integration and implementation of a complete solution in the end product and significant facilitation of the complex image control.
-The controller is powered from a single source (5V) and enables communication via SPI and USB interfaces.
-It supports 4-bit graphics (16 level grayscale), which increases the possibilities of using e-paper displays in digital signage applications.
+During the design work, one of the most important issues was the ease of integration and implementation of the complete solution in the finished product, as well as significant facilitation of the complex image control on the e-paper display.
+The controller is powered by a single 5V source and allows communication via SPI and USB interfaces.
+It supports 4-bit graphics (16-degree grayscale), which enhances the use of e-paper displays in digital signage applications.

 EPD technology works best for static applications with interactive elements.
-The biggest problem was the low refresh rate of the shown image.
-Currently, we can display information using various modes that differ not only in frequency but also in the accuracy of the mapping.
-Thanks to such a solution, reducing the precision of the projection will allow us to obtain a much smoother image.
-The Unisystem controller supports both partial changes of the displayed image and flashless mode, which makes it a flexible solution adapting to the needs of the final application.
+The biggest problem was the low frame rate.
+We can now display information in various modes that differ not only in frequency, but also in mapping accuracy.
+With this solution, the reduction in mapping precision will allow us to get a much smoother image.
+The Unisystem controller supports both partial change of displayed image and flashless mode, making it a flexible solution that adapts to the needs of displayed images.

-The Initialize mode is one of the waveforms that make the global change of the displayed image.
-It is used when the display remains in an unknown state, i.e. if the previous image was lost during the restart.
-The Direct Update waveform starts the flashless mode in which the displayed image is changed.
-In this case, each of the pixels in the 16 level grayscale can be converted only to black or white pixel.
-The refresh time is 260 ms at 25°C.
+Initialize mode is one of the waveforms that change the content across the display.
+It is used when the display remains in an unknown state, such as if the previous image was lost during a restart.
+Waveform Direct Update starts flashless mode in which the displayed image is changed.
+In this case, each pixel in the 16-degree grayscale can only be converted to a black or white pixel.
+The refresh time is 260ms at an ambient temperature of 25°C.

-GL16 is a flashless mode that should only be used with a full update of the displayed content.
-It works globally using a 16 level grayscale.
-It is ideally suited for updating anti-aliased texts.
-The refreshing time is 980 ms in standard conditions.
+Waveform GL16 is a flashless mode that should only be used with a full update of the displayed content.
+It works globally using a 16-degree gray scale.
+It is ideal for updating content with anti-aliasing.
+The response time is 980 ms under standard conditions.